Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data released for financial year ending June 2022 shows Bulahdelah - Stroud had a median income among taxpayers of $40,416 and an average of $51,385.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Bulahdelah - Stroud's median income among taxpayers is $40,416, with an average of $51,385.
 This is lower than the national average.
-Rest of NSW's median was $49,459 with an average of $62,998 during the same period.
-Based on Wage Price Index growth of 12.61% since June 2022, current estimates would be approximately $45,512 (median) and $57,865 (average) as of September 2025.
-Census data indicates household, family and personal incomes in Bulahdelah - Stroud fall between the 9th and 13th percentiles nationally.
-The earnings profile shows that 26.8% of residents (1,468 people) earn within the $400 - $799 bracket, differing from regional levels where the $1,500 - $2,999 category is predominant at 29.9%.
-After housing costs, 85.6% of income remains, which ranks at the 15th percentile nationally.
+Rest of NSW has a median income of $49,459 and an average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Bulahdelah - Stroud would be approximately $45,512 (median) and $57,865 (average) as of September 2025.
+Census data shows that household, family and personal incomes in Bulahdelah - Stroud fall between the 9th and 13th percentiles nationally.
+Income analysis reveals that the predominant cohort spans 26.8% of locals (1,467 people) with incomes in the $400 - 799 category, differing from the surrounding region where the $1,500 - 2,999 category predominates at 29.9%.
+After housing costs, 85.6% of income remains, ranking at only the 15th percentile nationally.

 Frequently Asked Questions - Income